NobutakaShimizu/SODA25_slide/slides.md

 <v-click at="+4" >

 **Properties**:
-- simple & efficient
+- simple
   - just sees one neighbor
-  - async can be implemented in population protocol
+  - async version can be implemented as the population protocol

 </v-click>